frictionlessdata/datapackage/source/json-table-schema.rst

         "id": "field unique name / id",
         "label": "A nicer human readable label for the field", "type": "A string specifying the type",
-        "format": "A string specifying a format"
+        "format": "A string specifying a format",
+        "description": "A description for the field"
         ...
       },
       ... more field descriptors